-A supplier that has achieved an ongoing level of 50 to 74 points has a conditional level of performance.
-However, if the level 3 is achieved then the Strategic Sourcing Manager communicates with he Supplier by opening a NC with the help of Quality, require corrective actions and onsite Supplier Audit.
-If level 3 is achieved twice in a row then Supplier is invited to explain to improve their
+- A supplier that has achieved an ongoing level of 75 to 89 points is performing at an acceptable level.
+However, if level 2 is achieved twice in a year then the Strategic Sourcing Manager shall work with these supplier to help them get to level 1 performance within a specified period.
+LEVEL 2: - A supplier that has achieved an ongoing level of 50 to 74 points has a conditional level of performance.
+However, if the level 3 is achieved then the Strategic Sourcing Manager communicates with the Supplier by opening a NC with the help of Quality, require corrective actions and onsite Supplier Audit.
+If level 3 is achieved twice in a row then Supplier is invited to explain to improve their metrics.
+LEVEL 3: - ΕVE

-A supplier that has achieved an ongoing level of 49 points or below is a restricted supplier.
+LEVEL 4: A supplier that has achieved an ongoing level of 49 points or below is a restricted supplier.
 If level 4 is achieved, then Strategic Sourcing Manager will open a NC with the help of Quality, require corrective actions and onsite Supplier Audit.
-If level 4 is achieved twice in a row then SSM's will avoid using these suppliers in any new designs and will seek to exit these suppliers in favor of alternate sources LEVEL 4:
+If level 4 is achieved twice in a row these suppliers in any new designs and will seek to exit these suppliers in favor of alternate sources.

 NOTES: Actions:

+Rochester Sensors Proprietary